 In terms of designing your diffuser there are no limits to your imagination – which is the beauty of it.
 You can experiment with different types of wood or completely different materials.
 Unlike absorbers, you can paint your diffusers with all types of colors without having to worry about deminishing it’s acoustic properties.
 You could paint the single blocks in different colors before assembling, creating a special type of pattern, or simply spray-paint the entire diffuser once it’s done.

 The diffusor on the left ist a small 40x40cm diffuser I have built using 3×3 centimeter blocks with up to 11.5cm lenght.
 After assembling it I’ve used an angle grinder to cut the line design on the top and clear coated it.
-This small diffuser is placed on the side wall that’s closest to my near-field listening position.

 As you can see in the pictures, I chose to cut certain blocks at an angle.
 While there is no mathematical evidence that suggest that this makes sense, it seemed to be a cool idea design-wise and I did it in the hopes of further increasing diffusion at steep angles.